 Sweet fruit woods like apple and cherry are perfect for pork.
 Oak, hickory and maple are also wonderful as well.
-Avoid stronger flavored woods like mesquite, as they will overpower the sweet flavor of the pork.
+Avoid stronger flavored woods like mesquite, as they can overpower the sweet flavor of the pork.

 Experiment and try mixing a few different types of wood to develop your own personal blend.
 I like to use apple and post oak.

-No, you do not need to spritz the pork shoulder if you have a drip pan with water in it in the smoker.
+No, you do not need to spritz the pork shoulder if you have a drip pan with water in the smoker.
 A spritz is a liquid that is sprayed onto the meat in intervals of about every 30 minutes to an hour after the first few hours in the smoker.
 The spritz is to replace moisture and attract smoke to the surface of the meat.

 The downside to spritzing is that you are frequently opening the smoker lid, which fluctuates the temperature, and it will also cause the cook to take longer.

 Because of how forgiving a pork shoulder is, wrapping it is generally not necessary.
 I prefer to develop extra bark and don't wrap it and have amazing results.

 You might choose to wrap your pork shoulder around 165° F internal if you are concerned about it drying out or if you need to speed up the cook.